-Purchasing Land is not an easy transaction, however, in Thailand, there are more obstacles and hurdles you need to overcome when purchasing land.
-As a foreigner, it is a very complicated and complex process to buy land in Thailand.
 In general, under Thai law, foreigners are not allowed to own land in Thailand.
-Foreigners cannot directly own land in Thailand as stipulated on the Thai Law, but Juslaws & Consult can present you with three (3) options in order for you to purchase or “own” land in Thailand:
+Foreigners cannot directly own land in Thailand as stipulated in Thai Laws, but Juslaws & Consult can present you with three (3) options in order for you to purchase or “own” land in Thailand:

 As stipulated under the Land Code Act, B.E.
 2497 (1954), foreign ownership of such land is only allowed through a treaty as stated under Section 86: “Foreigners may acquire land by virtue of the provisions of a treaty giving the right to own immovable properties and subject to the provisions of this Code.
 Subject the Section 84 the aforesaid aliens may acquire land for residence, commerce, industry, agriculture, burial, public charity, or religion under the conditions and procedures prescribed in Ministerial Regulations and with the permission of the Minister.”

 Since there are currently no existing treaties between Thailand and other countries, it is virtually impossible for a foreigner to own land in Thailand directly under his or her name, and foreigners may only own condominium units.

 You may need to use other methods to indirectly own land or use it as interpreted legally.

 Land lease (lease of an immovable property fro residential purpose) is an alternative to purchasing property in Thailand, and a foreigner can lease it for 30 years, with an additional extension of 30 years after the original lease term ends.
 While this is not outright ownership, this is a very popular and preferred way for owning land as a foreigner in Thailand, as it does not require setting up a company with different shareholders that at some point might have interests that are different from yours.